General Purchasing Terms & Conditions

 § 12 Place of Performance, Place of Jurisdiction, Applicable Law

-- The place of performance and exclusive place of jurisdiction for any disputes arising from this contractual relationship is Krefeld, Federal Republic of Germany.
+- The place of performance and exclusive place of jurisdiction for any disputes arising from this contractual relationship is our registered office Krefeld, Federal Republic of Germany.

 § 13 General Terms